sonicfan0607/SAxVCxLC/README.md

 # WARNING

-This version of SAxVCxLC and the installation are still work-in-progress.
-Some things do not work yet.
+This version of SAxVCxLC Sucks like pure fucking dog cocaine and you should try not using this i did this because i want to delet things i dont want on mu sax fuck this also installer is gay
 ------------------
 Contents
  * Authors, Credits/Special Thanks